-- 1st weigh in will be the 2nd Sunday in March from 1 2:30 pm at Fairbury Livestock.
-(No exceptions will be made and this is the only weigh in for participants) - 2nd weigh in will be during check-in at the Jefferson County Fair on Thursday, July 11th, 2024 at 10 am. - Contest will work accordingly as Highest ADG between both weigh ins will be the winner with corresponding results down the line. - In the event of a tie, the most combined weight gained will win.
+- 1st weigh in will be March 9th at Fairbury Livestock.
+(No exceptions will be made, and this is the only weigh in for participants) - 2nd weigh in will be during check-in at the Jefferson County Fair on Thursday, July 10, 2025, at 10 am. - The contest will work accordingly as Highest ADG between both weigh ins will be the winner with corresponding results down the line. - In the event of a tie, the most combined weight gained will win.